 The Wisconsin statute does not allow you to write advance instructions for your psychiatric care in a freestanding document.
 However, if you fill out a Power of Attorney for Health Care, you may wish to specify how you would like your health care agent to make decisions for you.
-If there are particular matters that you wish your health care agent to make clear to your treating physicians, it is advisable to discuss them with him/her and document them on page 5 of the standard form, attaching further pages if necessary.
+If there are particular matters that you wish your health care agent to make clear to your treating physicians, it is advisable to discuss them with him/her and document them on page 4 of the standard form (page 16 of the PDF), attaching further pages if necessary.

 3. Does anyone have to approve my advance instructions at the time I make them?

 No. However, you must comply with the following formalities for your Power of Attorney for Health Care to be valid.
 (1) It must be in writing, on the standard form; (2) it must be witnessed and signed by two adult witnesses.
 Your relatives, those directly financially responsible for your health care, your health care agent, employees of your inpatient health care facility (not including chaplains or social workers) and/or beneficiaries of your estate may not serve as witnesses.

 4. Can I appoint an agent to make mental health decisions for me if I become incompetent?

 Yes, as outlined above.
 Your health care agent must be someone other than your health care provider, an employee of your health care facility, or a spouse of such a person.